-Supplement using a houseplant-labelled feed every two weeks during the growing period and monthly for the rest of the year.
+Supplement using a 'Houseplant' labelled feed every four waters during the growing period and every six for the rest of the year.
 Never over-supplement in the dormancy period as it'll lead to the root-burn with yellowed leaves and spindly growth.

 When a Polka Dot Plant is severely dehydrated, most of its leaves will crisp-up and fall off - leaving you with a naked plant.
 Although it may spell the end of juvenile plantlets, there may still be light at the end of the tunnel for more established specimens.
 If its stem is still plump without any signs of retraction, prune-away the seriously affected areas and contain the plant (with its pot) in a transparent bag that has small holes.
 Keep the soil continually moist, providing a good level of indirect light and temperatures above 15°C (59°F).
 After a few weeks, new life will form in the nodal junctions on the stems, signalling the start of its recovery process.
 Maintain a sealed environment for the following month until you feel it's necessary to release it back into the open air.
 For the prevention of environmental shock, be sure to introduce a humidity tray for higher levels of atmospheric moisture around the plant in its new setting.
 Not only will this ease the specimen back into normal functioning life, but it'll also reduce the rate of transpiration (water-loss in the leaves), and therefore downplay the risk of dehydration and further decline.